Worms, Germany: Middle Ages

 The bishopric of Worms existed by at least 614.
 In the Frankish Empire, the city was the location of an important palace of Charlemagne.
 The bishops administered the city and its territory.
 The most famous of the early medieval bishops was Burchard of Worms.
 In 868, an important synod was held in Worms.
 Around 900, the circuit wall was rebuilt according to the wall-building ordinance of Bishop Thietlach.

 Worms prospered in the High Middle Ages.
 Having received far-reaching privileges from King Henry IV as early as 1074, the city became an imperial free city.
 The bishops resided at Ladenburg and only had jurisdiction over Worms Cathedral itself.
+During the People's Crusade, more precisely during the Rhineland massacres, 800 to 1000 jews were massacred by the army of Count Emich.
 In 1122, the Concordat of Worms was signed; the 1495 imperial diet met here and made an attempt at reforming the disintegrating Imperial Circle Estates by the Imperial Reform.
 Most important, among more than 100 imperial diets held at Worms, that of 1521 (commonly known as the Diet of Worms) ended with the Edict of Worms, in which Martin Luther was declared a heretic after refusing to recant his religious beliefs.
 Worms was also the birthplace of the first Bibles of the Reformation, both Martin Luther's German Bible and William Tyndale's first complete English New Testament by 1526.